About the Journal

 All submitted work must be original, not previously published, and not currently under review or pending publication in any other medium, whether print or electronic.
 A text will also be considered previously published if it contains substantial portions of material that have been published before or if it is part of published conference proceedings.

-Authors agree not to submit their manuscript to another journal for simultaneous evaluation.
-They also guarantee that the text does not contain any illegal material and that any content derived from other scientific documents (whether their own or others') is properly cited, does not infringe on copyright, and constitutes no more than 30% of the article's content.
-Plagiarism in all its forms is considered unethical behavior and will result in the removal of the manuscript and its exclusion from the publication process.
+Authors commit not to submit their manuscript simultaneously to another journal for evaluation.
+In case of non-compliance, the manuscript will be removed from the editorial process, and the author will be barred from submitting new manuscripts to this journal for a period of two years.
+Authors also guarantee that the work does not contain illegal material and that any content taken from other scientific documents (their own or others’) is properly cited, does not infringe copyright, and does not exceed 30% of the article’s content.
+Plagiarism, in any of its forms, is considered unethical conduct; if detected, the manuscript will be removed from the editorial process, and the author will be sanctioned with a two-year ban on submitting new manuscripts to the journal.

 As a mandatory part of the process, an originality statement will be signed at the beginning, and a declaration of conflicts of interest and copyright will be signed at the end of the process, both of which will be sent via email.